University of Nottingham

 The Fulbright University of Nottingham Award covers a one-year master's degree or the first year of a doctoral programme offered by the University of Nottingham in any subject area.

 Nottingham students benefit from outstanding careers support, internship opportunities, and links with local, national and global employers.
-They also enjoy a great student experience with excellent facilities for study, leisure, sport and faith, and over 200 clubs and societies to choose from.
+Our graduates are among the most sought-after in the UK, consistently targeted by leading graduate employers.
+Students also enjoy a great campus experience with excellent facilities for study, leisure, sport and faith, and over 300 clubs and societies to choose from.

 - Tuition waiver up to £27,500

 - $1500 travel stipend

 The living stipend is intended as a contribution towards general maintenance costs towards the first year in the UK.

 In the UK, master's degrees are typically one-year programmes (full time) and PhDs are three-year research programmes (full time), with an optional fourth year for completion of the thesis.